Updated on 17th September 2024

 The buyer can fund their purchase of the goods or services and can rest assured that payment will only be released once the goods are shipped.

-While trade finance can be used to fill in gaps in a company’s cash flow, it is generally used by companies to manage the risks involved with domestic and international trade.
+While Trade Finance can be used to fill in gaps in a company’s cash flow, it is generally used by companies to manage the risks involved with domestic and international trade.

-Types of Trade Finance
+What are the Different Types of Trade Finance

 1. Letters of Credit